Skip to table of contents

 Methodology

 Effective accessibility review is structured, iterative, and multidimensional.
-The six stages below represent a comprehensive approach.
-In practice, scope and depth will vary based on context, available resources, and organizational need — but understanding the full methodology helps clarify what is gained or lost when particular stages are abbreviated or skipped.
+The six stages below represent a comprehensive approach; in practice, scope and depth vary with context, resources, and organisational need.
+Understanding the full methodology clarifies what is gained or lost when particular stages are abbreviated.

 Stage 1